 2. Register early to get a place at the testing center closest to you.
 Be sure to take a test several months before you must have the results.
 You need leave plenty of time for the test agency to send the results of your test to the universities, employers, or other agencies before their deadlines.

-You can find a lot of practice readings and tests and quizzes on this site, as well as games and practice activities to learn academic vocabulary.
+You can find a lot of practice readings, tests and quizzes on this site.
+There are also games, puzzles, and practice activities to help you learn academic vocabulary.

-To practice for the listening and (academic) reading tests see Comprehension Exercises
+To practice for the listening and (academic) reading tests see also Comprehension Exercises

 OR individual pages:

 For the listening or reading test see the comprehension quizzes and tests listed in Listening and Reading Comprehension Exercises (tests based on talks with transcripts, so you can practice listening, reading, or both), especially

 To prepare for the writing test see

 See Essay Writing Practice for the most important essay writing tips (and practice exercises for a small fee if you're interested in more.)